 The business needs of agencies drive IT investments in the Commonwealth.
 To identify those business needs, agencies draw from numerous sources.
-The Governor of Virginia sets goals that provide overarching guidance and direction for how Commonwealth agencies will meet the Commonwealth's strategic objectives.
+The Governor of Virginia and the Council on Virginia's Future sets goals that provide overarching guidance and direction for on-how Commonwealth agencies will meet the Commonwealth's strategic objectives.
 These goals help focus the agencies on what the citizens need.
 The Commonwealth goals also form the foundation for both the Commonwealth Strategic Plan for IT and the agencies' Strategic Plans.
 Federal and State mandates and laws also drive Commonwealth business needs.